Editor’s Note: This article was updated on August 18, 2020 to reflect TEA information on educator certification, which was posted on August 10, 2020.

 The governor’s waiver is meant to minimize the impact of the pandemic on educator preparation program (EPP) certification requirements including testing, paid internship, and other pre-employment requirements.
 The Texas Education Agency (TEA) continues to update guidance on educator certification and preparation (pdf).

 The waiver applies to individuals who meet one of the following conditions:

 - Teacher candidates who completed clinical teaching during fall 2019 and/or spring 2020 and are designated as having completed all preparation requirements by their EPP

 - Teacher candidates who completed an internship during spring 2020 and are designated as having completed all preparation requirements by their EPP

 - Non-teacher candidates who completed a practicum during fall 2019 and/or spring 2020 and are designated as completing all requirements of their EPP

 State Board for Educator Certification (SBEC) rules already allow issuance of a probationary certificate for candidates in an alternative certification program (ACP).
 This waiver allows additional candidates to be eligible for a probationary certificate and seek employment as a certified educator.

 Eligible candidates should begin the application process immediately.
-EPPs will be able to recommend candidates during a window tentatively scheduled for May 15–June 15.
-Steps for applying for a probationary certificate (pdf) can be found on the TEA website.
+EPPs will be able to recommend candidates during a window tentatively scheduled for May 15–September 30.
+The conditions related to the probationary certificate are in effect until terminated by the Office of the Governor or until the March 13, 2020 disaster declaration is lifted or expires.
+For processing purposes, TEA has temporarily updated the Educator Certification Online System (ECOS) to enable EPPs to automatically recommend these certificates during the priority recommendation window.
+Steps for applying for a probationary certificate can be found on the TEA website.